-Dr. Roy Black is appointed in the tenure system and is a professor in the Department of Agricultural, Food, and Resource Economics at Michigan State University.
-He has over 25 years experience working on crop insurance issues in the United States and currently serves as an expert reviewer for the Board of Directors of the U.S. Federal Crop Insurance Corporation.
-He has written extensively on area-yield insurance and was part of a team that developed the Group Risk Plan area-yield index insurance product in the United States.
-His writing has focused on product design, rating, and risk transfer characteristics.
+Dr. Roy Black was appointed in the tenure system and was a professor in the Department of Agricultural, Food, and Resource Economics at Michigan State University.
+He had over 25 years experience working on crop insurance issues in the United States and currently serves as an expert reviewer for the Board of Directors of the U.S. Federal Crop Insurance Corporation.
+He wrote extensively on area-yield insurance and was part of a team that developed the Group Risk Plan area-yield index insurance product in the United States.
+His writing was focused on product design, rating, and risk transfer characteristics.

 Research and Outreach Interests